hmcts/ccpay-bubble/README.md

 ## Installation

-to install all the libraries into the node module run `yarn install` on the terminal
+to install all the libraries into the node module run `yarn install` on the terminal.

 ## Build